 Viola (Miner) Cox was born on July 31, 1855 in Unity Township near East Palestine, Columbiana County, OH, one of 15 children of Jacob and Julianna (Forney) Miner.

-Viola married Dr. Francis M. Cox (1843-1886?), a native of Virginia, who was 13 years older than she.
+Viola entered into marriage with Dr. Francis Marion Cox (1843-1885), a native of Virginia, who was 13 years older than she.

 When the federal census of Unity Township was taken in 1880, Francis was practicing in the village of New Waterford.
 Later, they moved to nearby East Palestine.

 Viola survived her spouse by eight years.
 She was cited in her mother's 1888 newspaper obituary in the Valley Echo -- as "Mrs. Dr. Cox" named as a surviving child.

 Viola immediately applied to receive her late husband's military pension, and it was awarded on Jan.
 5, 1886.
 [Widow App. #333.984 - Cert. #319.051]

 Francis was named posthumously in a chapter on Columbiana County in the 1891 book History of the Upper Ohio Valley, Vol. II : "The following now practice in the township, ...
 At New Waterford, Dr. Frank Cox, since 1874; he died some five years ago."